Lightprotocol/light-protocol/README.md

 - [Macro Circom](https://github.com/Lightprotocol/light-protocol/tree/main/macro-circom) DSL for writing PSPs.
 - [CLI](https://github.com/Lightprotocol/light-protocol/tree/main/cli) for writing and testing full Applications
-- [RPC Node](https://github.com/Lightprotocol/light-protocol/tree/main/relayer) (relayer) - for indexing and forwarding Light transactions to the Solana network.
+- [RPC Node](https://github.com/Lightprotocol/light-protocol/tree/main/rpc) (rpc) - for indexing and forwarding Light transactions to the Solana network.
 - [zk.js](https://github.com/Lightprotocol/light-protocol/tree/main/zk.js) - web3.js-esque helpers to build transactions and interact with your PSP.

 Note: All these tools and the protocol are in active development and unaudited.
 You can currently test and deploy your PSP on Localnet, Testnet, and Devnet.